Unbiased Supervised Contrastive Learning: Contrastive learning: an -margin point of view

 \textbf{SupCon} It is interesting to notice that the non-contrastive conditions in Eq.~\ref{eq:SupConOut}: $s^+_t - s^+_i \leq 0 \quad \forall i,t \neq i$ are actually all fulfilled only when $s^+_i = s^+_t \quad \forall i,t \neq i$.
 This means that one tries to align all positive samples, regardless of their bias $b$, to a single point in the representation space.
 In other terms, at the optimal solution, one would also fulfill the following conditions:

 Realistically, this could lead to suboptimal solutions: we argue that the optimization process would mainly focus on the easier task, namely aligning bias-aligned samples, and neglecting the bias-conflicting ones.
 In highly biased settings, this could lead to worse performance than $\epsilon$-SupInfoNCE.
-More empirical results supporting this hypothesis are presented in Appendix~\ref{sup:supcon}.

-\textbf{End} The constraints in Eq.~\ref{eq:condDeb}-a and~\ref{eq:condDeb}-b are very similar to what was recently proposed in~\citet{tartaglione2021end} with EnD.
-However, EnD lacks the additional constraint on the standard deviation of the distances, which is given by~\ref{eq:condDeb}-c and~\ref{eq:condDeb}-d.
-An intuitive difference can be found in Fig.~\ref{fig:nomarg}: if we only consider the centroid of bias-aligned and bias-conflicting, the difference is already minimized.
-An analytical comparison can be found in Appendix~\ref{sec:fairkl-end-comparison}.

-\textbf{BiasCon} In \citet{hong2021unbiased}, authors propose a BiasCon loss, which is similar to SupCon but only aligns positive bias-conflicting samples.
+More empirical results supporting this hypothesis are presented in Appendix~\ref{sup:supcon}. \\ \textbf{End} The constraint in Eq.~\ref{eq:condDeb} is very similar to what was recently proposed in~\citet{tartaglione2021end} with EnD.
+However, EnD lacks the additional constraint on the standard deviation of the distances, which is given by Eq.~\ref{eq:fairklnorm}. \improved{An intuitive difference can be found in Fig.~\ref{fig:bias-centroid} and~\ref{fig:bias-centroid-toy} of the Appendix.
+The constraints imposed by EnD (only first moments) can be fulfilled even if there is an effect of the bias features on the ordering of the positive samples.
+The use of constraints on the second moments, as in the proposed method, can remove the effect of the bias.} An analytical comparison can be found in Appendix~\ref{sec:fairkl-end-comparison}. \\ \textbf{BiasCon} In \citet{hong2021unbiased}, authors propose the BiasCon loss, which is similar to SupCon but only aligns positive bias-conflicting samples.
 It looks for an encoder $f$ that fulfills:

 The problem here is that we try to separate the negative samples from only the positive bias-conflicting samples, ignoring the positive bias-aligned samples.
 This is probably why the authors proposed to combine this loss with a standard Cross Entropy.